WASHINGTON – Today, U.S. Secretary of the Treasury Janet L. Yellen sent a letter to Congressional leadership regarding the debt limit.

 The full text of the letter and it is also available below.

 Dear Madam Speaker:

-I am writing to follow up on my previous letters regarding the debt limit and to provide additional information regarding the Treasury Department’s ability to continue to finance the government in the absence of Congressional action to address the debt limit.
+I am writing to follow up on my previous letters regarding the debt limit and to provide additional information regarding the Department of the Treasury’s ability to continue to finance the operations of the U.S. government.

 Janet L. Yellen

 The Honorable Kevin McCarthy, House Republican Leader

 The Honorable Charles E. Schumer, Senate Majority Leader

 The Honorable Mitch McConnell, Senate Republican Leader